 I happily agreed, so for dinner that evening, I polished off another round of the colorful steamed vegetables, along with some of the leftover potatoes, before diving into my blueberry coffee cake.
 With a wide variety of produce, everything from carrots and zucchini to cauliflower and purple cabbage, those steamed veggies really hit the spot!

-These muffins are supremely moist and tender with a cozy blend of spices permeating throughout every bite, and they’re packed with fresh carrots and zucchini.
-Yet unlike most store-bought muffins, these contain no refined flour or sugar and just 102 calories!
+These wholesome muffins are supremely moist and tender with a cozy blend of spices permeating throughout every bite, and they’re packed with fresh carrots and zucchini.
+They’re also just as irresistible as that restaurant’s blueberry coffee cake… And healthier too!

 That’s right.
 It’s…